Codium-ai/pr-agent/README.md

 ## News and Updates

 ### September 12, 2024
-[Dynamic context](https://pr-agent-docs.codium.ai/core-abilities/dynamic_context/) is now the default option for all tools.
+[Dynamic context](https://pr-agent-docs.codium.ai/core-abilities/dynamic_context/) is now the default option for context extension.
-This feature enables PR-Agent to dynamically adjusting the relevant context for each code hunk, while avoiding overflowing the model's with too much information.
+This feature enables PR-Agent to dynamically adjusting the relevant context for each code hunk, while avoiding overflowing the model with too much information.

 ### September 3, 2024